Welcome and thank you for your interest in the Graduate Training Program at the Wheaton College Counseling Center!

 Individual and group supervision are the main components of the training experience at the Wheaton College Counseling Center.
 Each trainee is assigned an individual clinical supervisor with whom the trainee will meet for 2 hours per week.

-Trainees also participate in a weekly group supervision meeting (held Monday morning), which combines both didactic elements and case review/consultation.
-Each week trainees will be provided with readings to complete, which will be the focus of the group supervision.
+Trainees also participate in a weekly group supervision meeting, which combines both didactic elements and case review/consultation.
+Each week trainees will be provided with readings or exercises to complete, which will be the focus of the group supervision.
 The fall semester focuses on the beginning stages of therapy, while the spring semester focuses more on clinical issues specific to the college-aged population.

-Furthermore, to support trainees in achieving the stated clinical and professional goals, supervisors and the Training Director work closely with a trainee’s academic program, as needed.
+Furthermore, to support trainees in achieving the stated clinical and professional goals, supervisors and the Assistant Director of Counseling work closely with a trainee’s academic program, as needed.

 Trainee Clinical Duties and Responsibilities

-As the Wheaton College Counseling Center offers brief goal-focused counseling to currently enrolled students, trainees predominantly provide intake assessments and brief individual counseling.
+As the Wheaton College Counseling Center offers short term, solution focused counseling to currently enrolled students, trainees predominantly provide intake assessments and brief individual counseling.
 Trainees may also co-facilitate a counseling group with a licensed staff member, depending on the Wheaton student population’s needs and/or the trainee’s interest.
-As time permits and opportunities arise, trainees may either offer or participate in outreach offered through the Wheaton College Counseling Center.
+Trainees may also shadow or co-facilitate emergency crisis assessments with a licensed staff member.
+As time permits and opportunities arise, trainees may either offer or participate in outreach and educational opportunities offered through the Counseling Center and Health Services Offices.